UW-PHARM/BitSAD/README.md

 The BitBench folder is a Git submodule.
 When you clone this repo, add the `--recursive` flag to your Git command to also clone the BitBench repo.

+## Experimental Features
+Currently the `simulatable` and `pop` macros that enable bit-level simulation and population coding automatically are only available on the `master` branch.
+There are issues related to the Scala compiler that are preventing these features from being pulled into a release.
+We expect to fix this in the coming weeks.

 ## Contributing

 We welcome all kinds of contributions including PRs, sample code, and issues.